Persimmon tannin dye

 "Kakishibu" is a traditional Japanese dye/paint of deep amber color which comes from unripe persimmons that have been fermented and aged for more than 2 years.
 Recently, Kakishibu has been recognized as a great alternative to synthetic colors by more people interested in nature and wellness because it has many natural, beneficial properties, such as deterring insects and having an anti-mold effect for wood and cloth.

 The Versatility of Organic Dye Revived After Generations

-Kakishibu dye had been produced in many places throughout Japan dating back to the 13th century and used in many ways including coating farm equipment, fishing nets, and stencil; a primer for Japanese lacquer work; and in the production process for Japanese sake.
+Kakishibu dye had been produced in many places throughout Japan dating back to the 13th century and used in many ways including coating farm equipment, fishing nets, and stencil-making; as a primer for Japanese lacquer work; and in the production process for Japanese sake.

 Onomichi in Hiroshima was once one of the three largest production areas of Kakishibu.
 Kakishibu from Onomichi was called "Onomichi-shibu" and was widely traded in Japan.
 After World War II, demand for Kakishibu decreased sharply due to the influence of Western culture and the increase in synthetic and petroleum products.
 Though the factories and manufacturers were closed down and gone, the trees that produce the persimmons still remain.
 Many of the trees, which are over 100 years old, still grow in the mountain areas surrounding Onomichi.

 Founded by an entrepreneurial descendant of a persimmon farmer, "Onomichi Kakien" has revived this traditional dye while learning from nature and these surviving persimmons.
 Recently, Kakishibu has been recognized as a great alternative to synthetic dyes by more people interested in nature and wellness because it has many natural, beneficial properties, such as deterring insects and having an anti-mold effect for wood and cloth.
 We believe Kakishibu is a wonderful dye that can be shared with the world and the new generations.

 EASY TO USE

 Just apply directly or dilute with water!
 No fixer needed.
 Use water without metals or chlorine for better results.

 No mess!
 You can clean your hands and brushes with water.